 Why choose Green over ordinary?

-Besides the interior design of these cars, traveling in a Green car happens to be neatly more quite because there are fewer passengers in these cars compared to ordinary cars.
-This provides a much more pleasant experience, especially in the two following cases: for long travels and during high touristic periods in Japan (e.g., Golden Week, O-bon, New Year’s Eve) when the ordinary class becomes very crowded!
+Besides this down-to-earth comfort, a travel in a Green car will prove way more quiet, as there are indeed fewer passengers in first class than in ordinary cars.
+The choice of Green class allows for a better experience, especially in two occasions: long travels and trips during Japanese high touristic periods (e.g., Golden Week, Obon, New Year’s Eve) when the ordinary class is crowded!

 As a matter of fact, such high-quality services do have a price.
 Planning a budget on individual tickets can become quite costly, and this is why we always recommend to purchase the Japan Rail Pass.
 The ordinary version is already a good deal, but the JR Pass Green provides an even greater value.

 |On line order